A few more details to find your best deals

 In this article, we’ll cover the ins and outs of WiFi calling, including how to turn it on, its advantages and limitations, and what to do if it’s not working.

 WiFi calling allows you to make phone calls and send text messages over an internet signal.
-When you have WiFi calling enabled on your phone, your calls and texts get routed via the strongest available network, whether that’s a cellular one or a WiFi one.
+When you have WiFi calling enabled on your mobile phone, your calls and texts get routed via the strongest available network, whether that’s a cellular one or a WiFi one.

 Every modern smartphone gives you WiFi calling functionality, and most wireless carriers support it.
 Carriers tend to treat domestic WiFi calls and texts like regular calls and texts, so they don’t charge extra for them—they simply come out of your cell phone plan’s monthly voice and text allotment (international calls may be subject to additional charges).

-WiFi calling is often confused with VoIP (Voice over Internet Protocol) calling, which similarly uses a wireless internet signal to send calls and messages.
+WiFi calling is often confused with VoIP (Voice over Internet Protocol) calling, which similarly uses a wireless internet connection to send calls and messages.
 However, unlike WiFi calling, third-party VoIP platforms like Skype and WhatsApp are distinct from and have no affiliation with your cell phone carrier and network.
 They are purpose-built apps that you have to download, and whatever you do on them will come out of your cell phone plan’s monthly mobile data allowance.

 Once you’ve enabled WiFi calling on your phone, there aren’t any extra steps to start using the feature.
 Just place a call or send a text as you normally would, and your phone will automatically route it through the strongest network, whether that’s WiFi or cellular.